About the Lifecycle tracker

 Include the Lifecycle tracker on asset pages

-The Activate Lifecycle tracker option is switched on in the asset type's global assignment or relevant assignment.
+For the Lifecycle tracker to be shown on asset pages, the Activate Lifecycle tracker option must be switched on in the asset type's global assignment or relevant assignment.

 For more information, go to Configure the lifecycle stages for an asset type.